Easy option for filing an extension

 The Internal Revenue Service allows taxpayers to file for a 6-month extension if they need more time to prepare their tax returns.
 You can obtain a tax extension for any reason; the IRS grants them automatically as long as you complete the proper form on time.

-If you found yourself unable to meet the document deadline of March 15, 2023, or unable to complete your 2022 federal tax return by the April deadline (April 15 in 2023 for filing 2022 taxes), you’ll first need to file an extension with the IRS to avoid any potential late-filing or late payment penalties.
+If you found yourself unable to meet the document deadline of March 15, 2023, or unable to complete your 2022 federal tax return by the April 18th deadline, you’ll first need to file an extension with the IRS to avoid any potential late filing or late payment penalties.
 Filing an extension will allow you to push your deadline back six months to October 15, 2023.

 Clergy Financial Resources now has an easy option to file your extension.
 Click the link below and complete the request form.
 Once this information is submitted, we’ll file your extension and send you an email confirmation on April 18, 2023.